Mahsa13473/DISN-PyTorch/README.md

 python get_dir.py

 # generate new obj file that can be used for compute SDF
-# tThis code will only save f and v values
+# This code will only save f and v values
 python generateObj.py

-python get_dir1.py

 # compute SDF value with VEGA and save output as text files
 # ../../utilities/computeDistanceField/computeDistanceField model_normalized.obj 256 256 256 -s 1 -m 1 -g 0.01 -o model_output.txt